 Personnel raced from the scene.
 Unbelievably, David and Jeff Kennedy survived the explosion.
 In an interview captured in “Command and Control,” Kennedy recalled hearing David calling out, “Oh my God help me.
 Please, somebody help me.”
-Both men were seriously injured.

 David lay on the ground for an hour, breathing in toxic vapors that hung in the air.